-Professor Eamonn Maher MD FRCP FMedSci, Professor of Medical Genetics at the University of Birmingham, UK.
+Professor Eamonn Maher MD FRCP FMedSci, Professor of Medical Genetics and Genomic Medicine at the University of Cambridge, UK.
 Professor Maher’s work focuses on human genetic disorders.
 Current research interests include inherited and non-inherited kidney cancers, such as VHL and BHD syndrome.

 Dr Laura Schmidt PhD, Principal Scientist at the National Cancer Institute, NIH, USA.
 Dr Schmidt’s research focuses on identifiying new genes involved in familial renal cancer.
 Dr Schmidt was part of the teams that cloned the VHL tumor suppressor gene, and that identified mutations in Folliculin, the gene mutated in BHD syndrome.

 Dr Andrew Tee PhD, Research Lecturer at the Institute of Medical Genetics of Cardiff University School of Medicine, UK and AICR fellow.
 Dr Tee leads a research group investigating the cellular mechanisms underlying tuberous sclerosis complex and BHD syndrome, particularly the activity of a key protein called mammalian target of rapamycin (mTOR).